A Brief History of McCloud Nature Park

 The park is named for the federally endangered Indiana bat, Myotis sodalis, which inhabits wooded areas in and around the park.
 Sodalis Nature Park is located on lands that have been protected for the Indiana bat under a Habitat Conservation Plan that was created to ensure that the colony of Indiana bats near the airport can survive in the midst of development in the area.

-Sodalis Nature Park is operated and maintained by HCPR on property owned by the IAA.
+Sodalis Nature Park was operated and maintained by HCPR on property owned by the IAA until May 1, 2019.
+It is now operated by the Town of Plainfield.
 The park encompasses 209.5 acres of land that were previously closed to the public and that serve as a refuge for more than 100 species of wildlife, including the Indiana bat.
 The park was designed to provide visitor amenities, including trails, picnic areas, year-round educational programs, and a 5.5-acre pond with fishing pier, without detracting from the value of the area as Indiana bat habitat.

 Sodalis Nature Park opened to the public on May 13, 2011.